kjaymiller/kjaymiller.com/content/change-the-rules-tik.md

 ---
 category: Opinions
 date: 2020-08-12 07:18:00-07:00
+description: I'm frustrated with the current state of data sharing on social media platforms - and think it's time to rethink our approach.
+Read my take on why changing the rules might be a better solution than banning companies.
 image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/social-media-phone.jpg
 tags: politics, Tik Tok, WeChat
 title: Don't Ban Companies, Change the Rules